 To refresh, I bought a 2,070 sqft, three bedroom, two bathroom single family house with an unwarranted room and bathroom on the ground floor on a 2,300 square foot lot in February 2005 for $1,525,000.
 I tried to sell the house for $1,700,000 in 2012, but didn’t get a single offer.
 Finally, I sold the house in June 2017 for $2,740,000 because I no longer wanted to be a landlord.

 In this post, I will now do the exercise I should have done before I listed my home.
-This is an exercise you should do too if you are planning on selling your home.
+This is an exercise you should do too if you are planning on listing a house.
 If you don’t want to do it, make your real estate agent do it!
 You will be amazed at your findings.

 This house blows my rental house out of the water in terms of livability, interior quality, house size, and lot size.
 I’m a big fan of brick facade buildings because they remind me of homes back in Virginia where I lived for eight years.